-Blanco Brown, the 35-year-old artist behind country music meets hip-hop dance hit "The Git Up," is making strides in his recovery from an Aug.
-31 traffic accident in Atlanta to appear on Sunday (April 18) at the ACM Awards in Nashville.
+Blanco Brown, the 36-year-old artist behind country music meets hip-hop dance hit "The Git Up," made enough strides in his recovery from an Aug.
+31, 2020 traffic accident in Atlanta to appear on Sunday (April 18) at the ACM Awards in Nashville.

 In a since-deleted Instagram post from Sept.
 18, Brown reached out to fans with a faith-filled statement.

 "I fought for my life, I fought to see all y'alls faces and those smiles again, and I fought to share my purpose," Brown wrote.
 "God ain't done with me yet, we're just getting started!"

 Per the Tennessean, Brown's motorcycle collided head-on with a 1998 Ford Ranger.

 Brown's team announced on Sept.
 14 that he'd made strides in his recovery.
 Despite being hospitalized still, Brown wasn't expected to require more surgeries.